Genus and species boundaries in Lobelioideae

 One of the most problematic groups contains those species previously referred to Pratia.
 These are mainly prostrate or procumbent perennials, and are commonly associated with wet sites.
 An example is Lobelia pedunculata.

-- Neville Walsh (Royal Botanic Gardens Melbourne)
+- Neville Walsh (Royal Botanic Gardens Victoria)

 - David Albrecht (Alice Springs Herbarium)